Atlas-of-Kaeon/The-One-Library/The One Library/2 - Collection/1 - References/1 - Guides/3 - Contents/1 - Scripture/3 - Muslim/README.md

 and the Sunni asserting that they should not.
 Between the two, Sunni Islam is the larger branch by far, accounting for between 85 and 90 percent of all Muslims.

-The version of the Quran hosted on the Library of Github was translated into English by Talal Itani.
+The version of the Quran hosted on the One Library was translated into English by Talal Itani.